I'm a provider

-DESCRIPTIONThe prognosis of cancer patients is often determined by the occurrence of metastatic disease.
-Studies have suggested that the presence of circulating tumor cells in patients with metastatic carcinoma is associated with short survival.
+The prognosis of cancer patients is often determined by the occurrence of metastatic disease.
+Studies have suggested that the presence of circulating tumor cells in patients with metastatic carcinoma is associated with shortened survival.
 The detection of circulating tumor cells might be useful for assessing prognosis and guiding cancer therapy.

 Circulating tumor cells (CTCs) are malignant cells that are found in the peripheral blood and originate from primary or metastatic tumors.
 CTCs could potentially provide prognostic information that could guide treatment decisions or aid in the monitoring of response to treatment.
-Circulating tumor cells have been documented in multiple tumor types such as breast, prostate, lung, and colorectal carcinomas; the largest body of data comes from studies of women with metastatic breast cancer.
-CTCs have also been investigated as an additional prognostic factor in non-metastatic breast cancer, which could be used to determine the need for additional adjuvant chemotherapy.
+Circulating tumor cells have been documented in multiple tumor types, such as breast, prostate, lung, and colorectal carcinomas; the largest body of data comes from studies of women with metastatic breast cancer.
+CTCs have also been investigated as an additional prognostic factor in non-metastatic breast cancer and could be used to determine the need for additional adjuvant chemotherapy.

-Research over the past 10 years has focused on the development of methodologies with improved sensitivity and specificity.
+Research has focused on the development of methodologies with improved sensitivity and specificity.
 Physical techniques such as size filtration, density gradient centrifugation, and microscopic morphology continue to be used.
-However, biological techniques such as immunomagnetic isolation, flow cytometry, immunofluorescent microscopy, reverse transcriptase-polymerase chain reaction (RT-PCR), polymerase chain reaction (PCR), and fluorescence in site hybridization (FISH) have been added to provide required specificity.
+However, biological techniques such as immunomagnetic isolation, flow cytometry, immunofluorescent microscopy, reverse transcriptase-polymerase chain reaction, polymerase chain reaction, and fluorescence in site hybridization have been added to provide required specificity.

-The CellSearch™ system (Veridex) is an example of immunofluorescent technology.
+The CellSearch® System (Janssen Diagnostics) is an example of immunofluorescent technology.
 The technique involves identification of the circulating tumor cells in blood, which are tagged using antibody-coated magnetic beads that recognize cell surface antigens.
 The cells are then labeled with fluorescent dyes, which can then be quantified by a semiautomated fluorescent-based microscopy system.

-This policy does not address techniques for the detection of disseminated tumor cells, e.g., in bone marrow.
+Note: This policy does not address techniques for the detection of bone marrow disseminated tumor cells or circulating cell-free DNA.

 Related medical policies include Assays of Genetic Expression in Tumor Tissue as a Technique to Determine Prognosis in Patients with Breast Cancer, Gene Based Test for Screening, Detection and/or Management of Prostate Cancer, and Biomarker Genes for the Detection of Lymph Node Metastases in Breast Cancer.